-Our values are a reflection of what we have learned from those whom we admire.
+Our values reflect principles that guide our approach, informed by what we have learned from those we respect and admire.

-As a relative newcomer to the ecosystem, we recognize that considerable work has gone into understanding and addressing ACEs.
-We have listened and learned from a cross section of the wisest people working in the field today.
+We recognize that considerable work has gone into understanding and addressing the impacts of childhood experiences, including ACEs, other adversities, and toxic stress.
+We continue to listen to and learn from a cross section of the wisest people working in the field today, as well as the people and communities most affected.

 1. Break the cycle.